ooneex/eagle/README.md

 # Ooneex Eagle Core

-A powerful and flexible Deno web framework designed for building robust web applications with modern best practices and high performance.
-Built with TypeScript, it provides features like dependency injection, middleware support, request/response validation, controller routing, and exception handling.
-The framework follows SOLID principles and uses strict typing for reliable code.
+A powerful and flexible Deno API framework designed for building robust web applications with modern best practices and high performance.

 ## Features